olik30/k30-physics-mcq-trainer/docs/internal-notes.md

 - Day 9: Added an automatic checker that cleans the MCQ files, flags broken entries, and shows which topics/AO tags still need attention.
 - Day 10: Packaged the approved MCQs into train/val/test chat files so the AI can start learning without any manual prep.
 - Day 11: Trained the first local adapter (tiny sanity run) and captured logs/config so the full GPU run can pick up where we left off.
+- Day 12: Ran the evaluation harness on the adapter, logging JSON validity (~84%), schema pass rate (~69%), and highlighting the zero-answer-match issue plus AO skew that we need to fix before a serious rollout.

 ==============================================================================================================